PacificBiosciences/isocall/docs/call.md

 # isocall call

 The `call` command performs isoform calling from merged transcriptome profiles.
-It identifies both known and novel isoforms, applies quality filters, and outputs a GTF file with isoforms.
+It identifies known and novel isoforms, applies quality filters, and outputs a GTF file with isoform annotations along with a per-sample count matrix.

 ## Basic usage